enthought/traits/docs/source/traits_user_manual/advanced.rst

 initializer is called when:

 1. the attribute value is accessed the first time or
-2. an instance is constructed with a different value provided to the instance constructor, if there is a change handler defined for the trait (see :ref:`static-notification`).
+2. an instance is constructed with a value different from the default, if there is a change handler defined for the trait
+   (see :ref:`static-notification`).

 .. index:: get_default_value()